wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/API-Reference-REST/BingVoiceOutput.md

 ## <a name="Introduction">1.
 Introduction</a>

-This documentation describes the Bing Voice Output API which exposes an HTTP interface that enables developers to synthesize voice queries.
-The Bing Voice Output API may be used in many different contexts that need cloud-based voice recognition and synthesis capabilities.
+This documentation describes the Bing Text to Speech API which exposes an HTTP interface that enables developers to synthesize voice queries.
+The Bing Text To Speech API may be used in many different contexts that need cloud-based voice recognition and synthesis capabilities.

 ## <a name="VoiceSynReq">2.
 Voice Synthesis Request</a>

 Clients must use the following end-point to access the service and build voice enabled applications: [https://speech.platform.bing.com/synthesize](https://speech.platform.bing.com/synthesize)

 Note!
-Until you have submitted your subscription key as described in [Bing Voice Recognition](./BingVoiceRecognition.md), this link will generate a 403 Response Error.
+Until you have submitted your subscription key as described in [Bing Speech Recognition](./BingVoiceRecognition.md), this link will generate a 403 Response Error.

 The API uses HTTP POST to send audio back to the client.
 The maximum amount of audio returned for a given request must not exceed 15 seconds.